divc13/ParselTongue/README.md

 In this milestone, we constructed a scanner and a parser for a statically typed subset of the Python language.
 The output of the compiler is a graphical representation of the abstract syntax tree of the input program.

-- [x] [Milestone 2: From Abstract Syntax Tree to 3AC IR]() In this milestone, we genrated 3AC IR for the input source program and add runtime support for making function calls.
+- [x] [Milestone 2: From Abstract Syntax Tree to 3AC IR]() In this milestone, we generated 3AC IR for the input source program and add runtime support for making function calls.
 We also
 (i) implemented support for the symbol table
 (ii) perform semantic analysis to do limited error checking on types and function signatures.

 - [ ] [Milestone 3: From 3AC IR to x86-64]()
 In this milestone, we plan to generate the correct x86_64 assembly from the 3AC which can be run via GAS on Linux.

+## Roadmap: How we built?

+1. Formulated the patterns for converting lexemes into tokens and built a lexer
+2. Modifed the [grammar of Python 3.12](https://docs.python.org/3/reference/grammar.html) for the required statically typed subset of Python.
+3. Removed all the shift-reduce and reduce-reduce conflicts int grammar to use the Bison-LALR parser.
+4. Interfaced the lexer and parser and added semantic actions to the lexer to return appropriate tokens to the parser.
+5. Developed another lexer to add semantic actions to the parser directly to generate the parse tree.
+6. Cleaned up the parse tree in a systematic way to build an abstrct syntax tree (AST) out of it.
+7. Generated DOT code from the AST and visualized the AST.

 ## Language Features Supported: